NIH-HPC/snakemake-class/exercise05/README.md

     partition: norm
 ```

+Note: cluster config files are getting deprecated.
+I will update these materials
+to make more extensive use of profiles (and a biowulf profile in particular).

-It makes sense to use this file for cluster specific settings such as partitions and local
+It makes sense to use this file for cluster specific settings such as
-scratch and runtimes.
-This file can contain a special `__default__` entry whose values will
+partitions and local scratch and runtimes.
+This file can contain a special
-be used for any rules that do not explicitly specify values for the keys in question.
-In this
+`__default__` entry whose values will be used for any rules that do not
+explicitly specify values for the keys in question.
+In this example, hisat
-example, hisat would be run on the norm partition with a walltime of 10 min and 10GB of
+would be run on the norm partition with a walltime of 10 min and 10GB of
-lscratch - the latter two from the `__default__` section since they are not defined for the
+lscratch - the latter two from the `__default__` section since they are not
-hisat2 rule.
+defined for the hisat2 rule.

 When submitting to the cluster, a number of other of other options are important: